nmwsharp/robust-laplacians-py/README.md

 ### For developers

-This repo is configured with CI on appveyor to build wheels across platform.
+This repo is configured with CI on github actions to build wheels across platform.

 ### Deploy a new version

 - Commit the desired version to the `master` branch, be sure the version string in `setup.py` corresponds to the new version number.
+Include the string `[ci build]` in the commit message to ensure a build happens.
-- Watch th appveyor builds to ensure the test & build stages succeed and all wheels are compiled.
+- Watch th github actions builds to ensure the test & build stages succeed and all wheels are compiled.
 - While you're waiting, update the docs.
 - Tag the commit with a tag like `v1.2.3`, matching the version in `setup.py`.
-This will kick off a new Appveyor build which deploys the wheels to PyPI after compilation.
+This will kick off a new github actions build which deploys the wheels to PyPI after compilation.